AlexBaruth/CoolRunnings/README.md

 RPM reading for common three wire PC fans which induce a Hall Effect sensor.

-Three speed automatic and manual fan control as well as continuously variable fan speed control. using PWM.
+Three speed manual fan control as well as continuously variable fan speed control. using PWM.

 Serial Port communication using a USB to Serial converter(CH340)